About The Binghamton Advantage Program

 *To qualify for in-state tuition, a certificate of residency from your home county is required.
 Click here for more information

-Students in The Binghamton Advantage Program will attend an orientation especially for them in July, 2013.
-The orientation sessions will be held on July 15-16 or July 22-23.
+Students in The Binghamton Advantage Program will attend an orientation especially for them in July, 2014.
+Exact orientation dates are TBA and will be announced shortly.
 You will register on the Orientation website for a session.

-At orientation you will become familiar with Binghamton’s and Broome Community College's campuses and resources.
-You will also register for courses at Broome Community College; get to know other new students in The Binghamton Advantage Program; and meet incoming freshmen at Binghamton.
+At orientation you will become familiar with both Binghamton’s and SUNY Broome's campuses and resources.
+You will also register for courses at SUNY Broome; get to know other new students in The Binghamton Advantage Program; and meet incoming freshmen at Binghamton.
 The program includes an overnight stay in a Binghamton University residence hall as well as meals on campus.
 There is a student program fee of $210 that you will be charged when you register.
 There is also a separate family Orientation program that occurs concurrently with the student program (there is an additional fee).
 More information about how to register will be mailed to you in May.

 It is important that you attend because it's a great way to start feeling at home on both of our campuses, get advising regarding your class schedule and get registered in courses.

-The first day of classes at Broome Community College is Tuesday, September 3, 2013.
+The first day of classes at SUNY Broome is Tuesday, September 2, 2014.

-Move-in day to Binghamton University's residential housing will occur for new BAP students on August 22nd from 9 a.m. to midnight.
+Move-in day to Binghamton University's residential housing will begin for new BAP students on August 28th at 9 a.m.
 Details will be emailed to BAP students later this summer.